leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/introduction.rst

 Name
    Every modifier has a unique name per object.
 Two modifiers on one object must have unique names, but two modifiers on different objects can have the same name.
 The default name is based on the modifier type.
-Render (camera icon)
-   Toggle visibility of the modifier's effect in the render.
-Show in Viewport (screen icon)
-   Toggle visibility of the modifier's effect in the 3D Viewport.
-Show in Edit Mode (vertices-square icon)
-   Display the modified geometry in Edit mode, as well as the original geometry which you can edit.

 Show on Cage (vertices-triangle icon) -- Meshes only Depends on the previous setting, if enabled, the modified geometry can also be edited directly, instead of the original one.